 Obviously not all RN’s earn the same.
 Wage levels vary quite a bit depending on experience, years in the job, level of training , industry and location etc. The table below will give you an idea of the range to expect.
 The figures show the average wage earned by the top earning 10% and the lowest paid 10% of registered nurses.
 It is a useful way to see the potential earnings overall.

-California comes out as the highest paying state for a Registered Nurse with an average annual salary of $94,120 – closely followed by Hawaii and Massachusetts.
-Iowa is the lowest paid state on mainland U.S.A. with an average RN salary of $52,540 – not so great if you live there!
-The large variation can in part be explained by simple supply and demand influences.
+California comes out as the highest paying state for a Registered Nurse with an average annual salary of $102,700 – closely followed by Hawaii, Washington DC and Massachusetts.

 Highest Paying Cities or Metropolitan Areas for RN

 California’s metropolitan areas are topping the tables again here.
-San Jose, Oakland, San Francisco and Sacramento are amongst the highest paying cities for Registered nurses in the country – well above the average salary rates nationwide.
+San Francisco, Salinas, San Jose and Oakland are amongst the highest paying cities for Registered nurses in the country – well above the average salary rates nationwide.

 Highest Paid Non-Metropolitan Areas – Registered Nurse